alex/what-happens-when/README.rst

 The reasons are:

-* The forgiving nature of the language.
+* The forgiving nature of the language.HTML is forgiving because it can handle syntax errors or missing elements and still attempt to render the content, providing a more lenient parsing experience compared to strict languages.
 * The fact that browsers have traditional error tolerance to support well known cases of invalid HTML.
 * The parsing process is reentrant.
 For other languages, the source doesn't